 Airborne LiDAR data were acquired over the study areas in a series of flights conducted by two entities.
 Data over 10,627 of the 17,537 field plots at seven sites were collected by NASA Goddard’s LiDAR, Hyperspectral, and Thermal Imager (G-LIHT) [52].
 The G-LIHT sensor suite operates a Riegl VQ-480 LiDAR sensor with a 300 kHz scan rate and a 1550 nm wavelength.
 The average pulse density ranged from 12-15 pls/m2.
 The remaining 6910 plots were flown by the National Ecological Observatory Network (NEON) using an Optech Gemini with a 167 kHz scan rate and a 1064 nm wavelength.
 The average pulse density was 9 pls/m2.
 All LiDAR data were acquired between 2012 and 2016 in leaf-on conditions between June and August.

 The LiDAR data were preprocessed first by normalizing points using a digital elevation model so as to measure height above ground level.
 Next, the point clouds were clipped to the extent of the field plots, representing the 10 x 10 m grid cells.
 The vertical space that we measured on each plot extended 35 m above the ground, an elevation slightly higher than the tallest tree in the field data.
 The point cloud was then binned into voxels measuring 25 x 25 x 33 cm, the dimensionality of the voxelized point cloud was thus 40 x 40 x 106.
 We used rectangular voxels in order to reduce the dimensionality of the vertical axis, and prevent horizontal features from being lost.
-The final dimensionality of the voxels was determined through qualitative testing.
+The final dimensionality of the voxels was determined through qualitative testing of several sizes using the most simple model form (LeNet).
 Each voxel was assigned the value equal to the number of points occurring within that 3D space.
 The input to the neural network was therefore a matrix of those dimensions, upon which the three-dimensional kernels of a CNN could be passed over.

 3.3.
 Network Architecture